CrayLabs/SmartSim/doc/orchestrator.rst

 Data Retrieval
 --------------
-To confirm a successful connection to the orchestrator, we retrieve the tensor we stored.
+To confirm a successful connection to the ``Orchestrator``, we retrieve the tensor we stored.
 Use the ``Client.get_tensor()`` method to retrieve the tensor by specifying the name `“tensor_1”`: